mfgustavo/glompo/docs/examples.rst

    :lineno-match:
    :lines: 37

-:class:`~glompo.hunters.basehunter.BaseHunter` objects are setup in a similar way to :class:`~glompo.convergence.basechecker.BaseChecker` objects and control the conditions in which optimizers are shutdown by the manager.
+:class:`.BaseHunter` objects are setup in a similar way to :class:`.BaseChecker` objects and control the conditions in which optimizers are shutdown by the manager.
 Each hunter is individually documented :ref:`here <Other Hunters>`.

 In this example we will use a hunting set which has proven effective on several problems: